tinglesoftware/dependabot-azure-devops/src/extension/README.md

 ## Advanced

-In some situations you might want to override the docker image tag that is pulled.
-For example, to get the latest bits for testing.
-This is discouraged.
-Declare a global variable, for example:
+In some situations, such as when getting the latest bits for testing, you might want to override the docker image tag that is pulled.
+Even though doing so is discouraged you can declare a global variable, for example:

 ```yaml
 trigger: none # Disable CI trigger